 Cross Border Transfers Still Restricted.
 As provided in the EU Data Directive, the transfer of personal data to a location outside the EU remains restricted.
-The EU-US Safe Harbor is no longer available, but the Privacy Shield may be a new option for businesses, along with Model Contracts and Binding Corporate Rules.
+The EU-US Safe Harbor was used for many years as a vehicle for such transfer until it was invalidated and replaced by the Privacy Shield program.
+Unfortunately the Privacy Shield program was also invalidated in 2020.
+As of the publication of this Guide in January 2023 the only options available for businesses to transfer personal data of EU residents are express consent, Model Contracts and Binding Corporate Rules.